 It primarily aims at increasing human resources flexibility by engaging more talents and compensating for deficient expertise.
 Outsourcing is also a great way to have one-time tasks completed without hiring a new person.
 A major principle here is that the client hires a vendor to create a particular result from the beginning to the end.
 With the outsourcing business model, the client isn’t interested in how or who specifically performs the task – but just delegates it and expects it to be completed.

 For instance, you have a banking or automotive business and need an online banking app (or an onboard computer system).
 If you lack expert knowledge in software development, then outsourcing software development will be a valid solution for you.
 But in case you’re a startup and the product you’re working on is your main business, outsourcing might not turn out to be the best solution and you would better consider other business models.
+For example, check out the risks and advantages of outsourcing java development and learn about a decent alternative to it.

 Difference Between Outsourcing and Offshoring